zeddo123/OpenBook/modules/protocol_node.md

 # Basic P2P network protocol
 ## Discovering peers

-The discovering process is done by ussing a seeds server.
+The discovering process is done by ussing a seed server.
-The seed server will send a list of active nodes in this manner:
+After the initial handshake,The seed server will send a list of active nodes in this manner:

     {
     'information_type': 'post_peers',